torch/sys/README.txt

+DEPENDENCIES:
+Torch7 (www.torch.ch)

 INSTALL:
-$ luarocks --from=http://data.neuflow.org/lua/rocks install sys
+$ torch-pkg install sys

 USE:
-$ lua
+$ torch
 > require 'sys'
 > for k in pairs(sys) print(k) end  -- gives you all the included functions dirname